-Dartington Hall Trust has said that it has lost control of its financial situation and, in order to deal with its overspending, it is proposing selling off land on its estate for housing.
+Dartington Hall Trust is currently running at a loss and is proposing selling off land on its estate for housing.
 Campaigners are arguing that the Trust must do more to find viable alternative solutions to its financial situation and that the proposed asset sale will not solve its underlying problems.
 The Trust is unable to restrict the potential for mass housing on the site.

 …they are responsible for presiding over a loss-making institution now for a number of years